Mary D. Nettleman, MD, MS, MACP

 - Can leishmaniasis be prevented?

 - Where can people get more information about leishmaniasis?

 Leishmaniasis is an infection caused by a parasite that is spread to people through the bite of the female phlebotomine sand fly.
 The parasite exists in many tropical and temperate countries.
 Cases in the United States are almost always imported from other countries by travelers or immigrants.
 Epidemics occur when people are displaced into affected regions through war or migration or when people in affected regions experience high rates of disease or malnutrition.

 What are the different types of leishmaniasis?

 Leishmaniasis is divided into clinical syndromes according to what part of the body is affected most.
 In visceral leishmaniasis (VL), the parasite affects the organs of the body.
-Infections from India, Bangladesh, Nepal, Sudan, Ethiopia, and Brazil account for 90% of cases of VL.
+Infections from India, Bangladesh, Nepal, Sudan, Ethiopia, and Brazil account for most cases of VL.
 Cutaneous leishmaniasis (CL) is the most common form of leishmaniasis and, as the name implies, the skin is the predominate site of infection.
-Over 90% of cases of CL are acquired in Afghanistan, Algeria, Iran, Saudi Arabia, Syria, Brazil, Colombia, Peru, or Bolivia.
+Most cases of CL are acquired in Afghanistan, Algeria, Iran, Saudi Arabia, Syria, Brazil, Colombia, Peru, or Bolivia.
 Less commonly, cases are reported from other countries including southern Europe.
 Of note, U.S. troops stationed in Iraq and Afghanistan have acquired CL.
 Very rarely, isolated cases have been reported from border states like Texas.
 In some people, CL progresses to involve the mucocutaneous membranes, a condition known as mucocutaneous leishmaniasis (ML).
 Mucocutaneous leishmaniasis occurs only in the New World and is most common in Bolivia, Brazil, and Peru.